After New Zealand Attacks, Muslim-Americans Call For Action Against Rising Bigotry

 Elsobky recalled a similar attack in Canada in 2017, when a gunman opened fire at a mosque in Quebec City.
 The memory still haunts her.
 "Unfortunately, every time I go to the mosque in Canada in downtown Toronto, I think about it."

-"Do I bring my kids or not?" she said she often wonders.
+"Do I bring my kids or not?" she often wonders.
 But in the end, she said people should not be deterred by the possibility of violence.
 "You can't live your life in fear."

 Burjan Ugural, a New York City taxi driver, said the shooters in New Zealand should be considered terrorists.
 "Terror has no nationality.
 Terror has no religion.
 Nobody can say this is 'Islamic terror,' this is Catholic terror.'
 Terror is terror."